The Best Grammarly Alternatives For You And Your Writing

 The first consideration is that you will need an internet connection to use any online writing checker.
 Inbuilt grammar and spelling tools included with some word processors like Word and Apple Pages will work offline.

 Writers all have distinctive writing styles and needs.
-There is no one size fits all measure for good correction tools and apps.
+There is no one-size-fits-all measure for good correction tools and apps.

-An article writer will have totally different needs from an author.
+An article writer will have different needs from an author.
 It also depends on how much time you spend writing and what you are writing.

 In my case, I am writing day in and day out.
 I use Grammarly every hour of the day, so my investment pays itself back many times over.